 A number of years ago, I was a member of the Morgantown, WV, Christian & Missionary Alliance Church, and was elected to the church’s Governing Board where I served for 3 years.
 In-depth Bible studies were taught at the church’s Alliance Bible Study Center (ABSC).
 Many of the courses offered were Kay Arthur’s Precept-Upon-Precept Bible Studies published by Precept Ministries International.
 I regularly attended these Precept-Upon-Precept Bible studies over a period of 12 years.
 One of the many courses I completed was a study of the book of Genesis.
 A timeline based on the genealogies in Chapters 5 and 11 was included in the study materials for this course.
 Using this short timeline as a starting point, I decided to see how much of a timeline I could put together solely based on scripture.

 I carefully read through my New American Standard Bible to compile a timeline that starts with the Creation of Adam (and Eve) and continues to the destruction of Jerusalem and the Temple as recorded in 2 Chronicles 36.
 I then plugged the widely accepted date of 586 B.C. for the destruction of Jerusalem and the Temple into my timeline and worked back to a date of 4,162 B.C. for Creation.
 After completing my timeline, I went back through the Bible again to verify the accuracy of my timeline.
 My wife has checked my timeline using the King James Version of the Bible.
-Rev. Jack Herman, the senior pastor of Cherry Tree Alliance Church in Uniontown, PA, has also carefully reviewed my timeline.
+Rev. Jack Herman also carefully reviewed my timeline during his time as senior pastor of Cherry Tree Alliance Church in Uniontown, PA.

 I keep my timeline in my Bible and have found it a helpful reference when I study the Bible.
 This published Bible timeline is printed on both sides of an 8”X 8” sheet, with one vertical fold in the center to make a 4” X 8” bookmark you can keep in your study Bible for easy reference.
 At the top of the page is a picture of the Bible timeline in my study Bible.
 As you can see, the font is larger than my study Bible and easy to read.